-ANNOUNCING PORTLAND RISING LABOR HISTORY FOR LABOR ACTIVISTS CLASS
+Portland Rising’s 2019 LABOR HISTORY FOR LABOR ACTIVISTS class

 These are hard times for most people and likely to get harder.
 Although significant organizing efforts are underway, many of which have led to a resurgence of activism and successful workplace and community struggles, the way forward remains challenging.